allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 With the `output_plots` parameter activated, the module produces histograms of the total deposited charge per event for every sensor in units of kilo-electrons.
 The scale of the plot axis can be adjusted using the `output_plots_scale` parameter and defaults to a maximum of 100ke.

+The source can be defined in 2 different ways using the `source_type` parameter: with predefined shapes or with a macro file.
+Predefined shapes are beam, point, sphere, or square and each have specific parameters to tune the angular distribution of particle directions.
+To define more complex sources or angular distributions, the user can create a macro file with Geant4 commands.
+These commands are those defined for the GPS source and are explained in the [Geant4 documentation](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/GettingStarted/generalParticleSource.html)(only the source position and number of particles must still be defined in the main configuration file).
 ### Dependencies

 This module requires an installation Geant4.